Get the App

 Personal Statement

-The IMG Challenge: Nearly Impossible Odds
+The IMG Challenge: Extremely Competitive Odds

 • Exceptional USMLE scores (Step 2 CK 270+)

-• Multiple years of US research experience
+• Multiple years of U.S. research experience

 • Strong connections with neurosurgery programs